T-PWK/biguint-format/README.md

 The `biguint-format` module is a function (`fn(number, format [, options])`) which performs number conversion to the required string format.

-The `number` argument represents an arbitrary lenght unsigned integer number to be converted to string.
+The `number` argument represents an arbitrary length unsigned integer number to be converted to string.
 It can be provided in one of the following formats:
 * Node.js [Buffer](http://nodejs.org/api/buffer.html) e.g. `new Buffer([0x1, 0xFF])`
 * An array of bytes (values from `0x00` to `0xFF`) e.g. `[0x1, 0xFF]`.
 * A string with a number in a hexadecimal format e.g. `0x1FF0A` or `1FF0A`

 The `format` argument represents output string format and it can be one of the following options:
-* `dec` - convertion to decimal format e.g. `123324884`
+* `dec` - conversion to decimal format e.g. `123324884`
 * `bin` - conversion to binary format e.g. `1100101010`
 * `hex` - conversion to hexadecimal format e.g. `0xADFFAA11`
 * `oct` - conversion to octet format e.g. `07771`